Book Images Website Links |

 NOT TRUE: The unbounded changes described in evolution.

-The most significant subject in Book 1 is the Gospel of Christ crucified: God solved two distinct sin problems with two distinct solutions.
+God solved two distinct sin problems with two distinct solutions.
 (This is summarized under the Vocabulary Menu.)

-Book 2: God and Evil and Responsibility (Updated July 2025)
+Book 2: God and Evil and Responsibility (Updated December 2025)

 The Good God created all things very good …

-God created humanity with the free ability to choose from options, but Adam had no bad options until the Good God declared a bad option and its consequence: “eat from that tree and you will die”.
+but Adam had no bad options until the Good God declared a bad option and its consequence: “eat from that tree and you will die”.

 It is a big deal.
 Evil existed in the perfect garden and did not corrupt it,

-yet all have defined evil only as it has been seen since Adam’s sin.
+1) definitions of evil have been limited, all have defined evil only as it has existed since Adam’s sin.

-Therefore, definitions of evil have been limited, and evil’s origin has been unknown.
+2) evil’s origin has been unknown.

 Book 2: Part 1 describes God’s revelation of the why and the what of evil.